-(4) John Pratt was appointed as a director in October 2022
+(2) Sébastien Martel was appointed as a director on July 31, 2023

 The independent members of the Board of Directors meet at every Board meeting without the non-independent member of the Board of Directors or members of management present.
-In 2022, the independent members of the Board of Directors held six such in camera meetings.
+In 2023, the independent members of the Board of Directors held six such in camera meetings.